uonyekwuluje/notes/README.md

-# notes
+# Notes
-Notes, Findings, Jotter
+This is a folder for Notes, Findings, Jotter.
+Information to share